colbying/scpd-scraper/README.md

 the script is run, it will update to download all of the undownloaded videos.

 This script was originally written by Ben Newhouse [https://github.com/newhouseb](https://github.com/newhouseb), which was then edited by Jeremy Keeshin [https://github.com/jkeesh](https://github.com/jkeesh) for scraping SCPD videos.
-Then Clay Schubiner [https://github.com/cschubiner](https://github.com/cschubiner) made some minor updates and fixes, and now my update accounts for Stanford's mandatory two-factor authentication.
+After that, Clay Schubiner [https://github.com/cschubiner](https://github.com/cschubiner) made some minor updates and fixes, and now my update accounts for Stanford's mandatory two-factor authentication.

 Unfortunately, there are lots of dependencies to get it up and running